 Join singer/songwriters Tom Breiding, musician in residence for the UMWA; Jason Kendall, whose introspective and melodic songs are influenced by Chet Baker to Bob Dylan and the Beatles; and Mike Stout, songwriter of stories about working class heroes; for an evening of original compositions of working class ballads and protest songs about the tumultuous year 1968.

-1968: The Heart of the Matter, An Inter-generational Dialogue
+An Inter-generational Dialogue

 Saturday, May 12 @ 1:30 pm – 3:30 pm at the Historic Pump House